 Third Party Devices

-The layer 2 topology also allows you to visualize VLAN configurations across your network, if applicable.
+The layer 2 topology also allows you to visualize VLAN configurations across your network.
 To do so,

 - Select the VLAN of interest in order to highlight all Switches and Access Point with this specific configuration.